 Best time to go: year-round

 Hike description: Close to the Alberta-British Columbia border, Boom Lake is clearly signed along 93S/Banff-Windermere Highway.
-The hike starts at day use area with crossing a bridge and on a wide and almost flat dirt trail.
+The hike starts at the day-use area with crossing a bridge and on a wide and almost flat dirt trail.

 It continues through the forest and narrows when you’re close to the lake.
-The shore is made of big boulders, some of them big enough to lie down and sun tan.
-I love the crystal clear lake an mountains all around.
+The shore is made of big boulders, some of them big enough to lie down and suntan.
+I love the crystal clear lake and mountains all around.

 Highlights: easy trail, picturesque lake at the end, great for a quick swim in summer and cross country skiing in winter, very little traffic